ba0fengwu/rotadd_mds_diffusion_layers/README.md

 $ sage inverse_light_mds_L4m.sage # generate inverses of MDS constructions in Append.
 B
 ```

+The results will be saved in `rotadd_diff_layer/results` directory.
+Note that some result files contain very broad tables.
+Please
+"disable word wrap" in your text editor to view it properly.

 ---

 ### 2. Test efficiency of  YuX_dag and YuX